 Foundations and methods

 Please click on the course links to check the "other requirements" in the descriptor of each course to be sure it is suitable for you.
-You won't need to select your courses until after you arrive, and will be able to discuss your choices with your Personal Tutor.
+You won't need to select your courses until after you arrive, and will be able to discuss your choices with your Student Adviser/Cohort Lead.

 This is a course on some of the core principles of machine learning.
 It is introductory in the sense that it does not assume any prior machine learning experience.
 However, there are enough materials to stretch most of those with some machine learning background.
 It is accessible to those with non-CS backgrounds as long as you have done some programming before.
 Those from physics, engineering, or maths backgrounds are usually fine.
 However, the course does assume you are comfortable using linear algebra, calculus, and probability theory, which will all be used in combination.

 This course covers some of the same material as MLPR, but with more focus on practical application of existing methods, than the mathematical construction and principles of the methods.
-If you do not have the mathematical background for MLPR, please attend IAML instead where mathematical proficiency is less critical.
-We recommend you pick only one of IAML and MLPR, but you could attend both in the first week if unsure.
+If you do not have the mathematical background for MLPR, please attend AML instead where mathematical proficiency is less critical.
+You can only take one of AML or MLPR, not both.
+However, you could attend both in the first week to help you make your decision